Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Proposed Solutions

 \subsection{AutoDRL-IDS}

-AutoDRL-IDS is a supervised DRL-based IDS that augments the DeepEdgeIDS architecture with temporal awareness and labeled data supervision.
-It employs the LSTM network to extract sequential dependencies from traffic patterns and integrates a DQN agent for adaptive mitigation.
-In contrast to the purely unsupervised DeepEdgeIDS, AutoDRL-IDS bridges offline supervised training and online policy adaptation, enabling carbon-aware, sustainable real-time DDoS mitigation at the edge.\\ The joint optimization objective shared by DeepEdgeIDS and AutoDRL-IDS is formulated as a constrained stochastic control problem:
+AutoDRL-IDS is a supervised DRL-based IDS that augments the DeepEdgeIDS architecture with temporal awareness and labeled-data supervision.
+As illustrated in Figure~\ref{fig:AutoDRL-IDS}, it employs an LSTM network to capture sequential dependencies in network traffic and integrates the resulting temporal representation with a DQN agent for adaptive mitigation.
+The agent evaluates the current traffic state, selects an appropriate response from the available mitigation actions, and updates its policy using experiences stored in the replay buffer.
+In contrast to the label-free online operation of DeepEdgeIDS, AutoDRL-IDS bridges offline supervised training and online policy adaptation, enabling carbon-aware and sustainable real-time DDoS mitigation at the edge.